viamrobotics/docs/docs/appendix/glossary/pin-number.md

 title: Pin Number
 id: pin-number
 full_link:
 short_description: A pin's number is the index of the pin on the board.
+Not the same as a pin's GPIO number.
 aka:
 ---